ps3838api/ps3838api.github.io/FairUsePolicy.md

   </tr>
 </table>

-### Best practice

-Please use a delta /fixtures and /odds calls (with the since parameter) calls instead of a snapshot /fixtures and /odds calls (without since parameter).

 # Disclaimer
 PS3838 is not liable for use of the API for any purpose, the API is provided on an “as is” and “as available” basis, without warranties of any kind, either express or implied, including, without limitation, implied warranties of merchantability, fitness for a particular purpose or non-infringement.